AGuyNamedC-Los/carlos-castillo-portfolio/README.md

 # Carlos Castillo Website Portfolio

-A [portfolio website](https://carlos-castillo-portfolio.herokuapp.com/) showcasing my projects and links to my LinkedIn, Github, and resume.
+A [portfolio website](https://carlos-castillo-portfolio.herokuapp.com/) showcasing my projects and links to my LinkedIn, Github, and resume in one easy to view place.
 - Please allow a couple seconds for the website to load.

-# Description

-This website is my second iteration of a portfolio website as a means to have all my important work and criteria in one easy to find place.

 # Motivation

 To have more of an online precense and means for people to contact me and view my work.
-I also used it as an opportunity to practice using React
+I also used it as an opportunity to practice using React.
+This is my second iteration of creating a portfolio website, the depricated version is also on my github and protfolio website if you would choose to look at it

 # Technological Tools Used